If there’s one thing I know with absolute certainty, it’s that strength training will change your life.

 This Simple Guide has no doubt given you a lot of great places to get started with strength training.

-But if you’d like some more personalized help with all of this, I highly recommend scheduling a complimentary, 1-1 Transformation Strategy Call with one of our Transformation Coaches:
+But if you’d like some more personalized help with all of this, I highly recommend scheduling a complimentary, 1-1 Discovery Call with one of our specialists:

 Simply take 5 minutes to answer a couple of questions on the next page and then choose a time that works best for you.